anne-urai/lab_wiki/docs/practical/Writing.md

 - Apart from traditional authorship order, we will indicate each person's contributions to the project in a tabular form (inspired by [Nick Steinmetz](https://t.co/R5hQiSYvKt?amp=1), further develop in [IBL](https://iiif.elifesciences.org/lax:63711%2Felife-63711-fig6-v2.tif/full/1500,/0/default.jpg)).

 # Journals
 My goal is to preprint all work (on e.g. bioRxiv or PsyArxiv) before sending it out to publication.
 Good scientific practice, as well as funding mandates, mean that we will favour Open Access publishing.
+I find it difficult to formulate standard rules about journal choice, and I will aim to discuss with the project team when we are starting to write the paper.

+Helpful links:
 - this [journal browser](https://library.wur.nl/WebQuery/ulbrowser?title=*) can help you find a way through all the potential publishing options.
 - this [journal checker tool](https://journalcheckertool.org/) easily lets you check OA compliance.